swb-ief/etl-pipeline/README.md

 Fetch the spreadsheets using the `spreadsheets_fetch` module.

+This requires two secrets:

+- SPREADSHEET_API_KEY: Which should be the spreadsheet api key.
+- SPREADSHEET_IDS: The list of spreadsheets to fetch, separated by one space eg. `id1 id2 id3 id4`

 TODO: This is still a work in progress, since we don't know what to do with the data.